 Several major brands of baby food contain dangerously high levels of toxic heavy metals such as arsenic, lead, and mercury.
 These toxic substances cause neurologic and other health problems in developing children.
 Consumption of these toxic baby foods may be linked to developing conditions such as ADHD and autism.
 Our law firm focuses on children with autism who are six and under.

-Our attorneys are talking to parents looking to file a toxic baby food autism lawsuit in 2024.
-Call our attorneys today for a free consultation at 800-553-8082 or contact us online.
+Our attorneys are talking to parents who want to file a toxic baby food autism lawsuit in 2024.
+Call 800-553-8082 or contact us online for a free consultation.

 Toxic Baby Food Autism Lawsuit Updates